-An example of a frequency distribution graph is seen in figure 12.4.3.2.
+An example of a frequency distribution graph is seen in Figure 3.4.3.2.

-Figure 12.4.3.2 Frequency distribution graph with percentage histogram and cumulative distribution chart.
+Figure 3.4.3.4 Frequency distribution graph with percentage histogram and cumulative distribution chart.
 The effect of applying a 24-h moving average can be seen by comparing plot variable 1 and 2.

-3 The scatter graph
+5 The scatter graph

-can plot a dependent variable against up to four other plot variables, one at a time in an XY scatterplot.
+This graph type can plot a dependent variable against up to four other plot variables, one at a time in an XY scatter plot.
 The variables are simultaneous pairs.

-The correlation coefficient R between the two series is calculated and a regression line is fitted in the scatterplot.
+The correlation coefficient R between the two series is calculated and a regression line is fitted in the scatter plot.
 The y-intercept and the slope of the regression line are presented if you have included Statistics in the layout.
 The square of the correlation coefficient is a measure of how much of the variation in Y that is explained by the plot variable.
-By comparing the standard error s_eps in the regression line with the standard deviation s for the dependent variable Y, you will get an opinion of how much that remains to be explained by other variables.
+By comparing the standard error s\eps in the regression line with the standard deviation s for the dependent variable Y, you will get an opinion of how much that remains to be explained by other variables.

-If you check the Regression box in the Scatter subframe, the regression line will be included in the scatterplot.
+If you check the Regression box in the Scatter sub frame, the regression line will be included in the scatter plot.